centifanto/centifanto.github.io/_posts/2023-03-10-Easily build a website with GitHub pages.md

 Content of blog post....
 ```

-Place your files in the `_posts` dir.
+Placed my files in the `_posts` dir.

 # That's it!
-Push all of these changes and the blog will be live.
+Pushed all of these changes and the blog was live.
+You can watch the pipeline build the site in the Actions tab.
 Feel free to comment below if you have questions or run into issues.

-I will do a follow up post with my Obsidian workflow for my workflow in creating the actual post files.
+I will do a follow up post with my Obsidian workflow for creating the actual post files.